 What Is an ESOL Teacher?

-Explore the career requirements for an English as a second language (ESOL) teacher.
-Get the facts about education requirements, licensure, job duties and job outlook, to determine if this is career is right for you.
+Explore the career requirements for an English for Speakers of Other Languages (ESOL) teacher.
+Get the facts about education requirements, licensure, job duties and employment to determine if this is career is right for you.
 Schools offering Teaching & Learning degrees can also be found in these popular choices.

 Career Information At a Glance